KZhang2002/webRepo/backend/README.md

 - `desc` (required): A string that contains the description of the listing.
 - `img` (required): A string that contains the URL of the image associated with the listing.

-The following parameters can be included in the query string:
+The following parameters can be included in the JSON-formatted body:

 - `tags` (optional): A list of comma-separated strings of tags that the listing should be associated with.